 Depending on the industry you work in, you may be familiar with one or both of the procurement processes that go by the acronym RFQ.
 For many, a request for quotation may be more familiar.
 However, its counterpart, the request for qualifications is just as useful.

 In this blog, I’ll focus primarily on the request for qualifications.
 But, to get started I’ll define a request for qualifications vs. a request for quote.
 Then, I’ll outline the common uses for an RFQ as well as the components of the document.
-Finally, I’ll offer a request for qualifications template and examples to help inspire your next procurement project.
+Then, I will provide tips and best practices for writing and responding to RFQs.
+Finally, I will include some helpful RFQ examples.

-- The two RFQs: Request for qualifications vs. request for quote
+- A story of two RFQs: Request for qualifications vs. request for quote

 - How to write a request for qualifications

-Admittedly, there are a lot of acronyms in procurement.
-So many, in fact, that we created an RFx glossary to help navigate all of the terminology and abbreviations in the industry.
+Admittedly, there are a lot of acronyms in sales and procurement.
 However, RFQ stands for both a request for qualifications and a request for quote.
 Consequently, there is some understandable confusion.
 So, to start, let’s establish the difference between the two RFQs.

 What is a request for qualifications?

 A request for qualifications is a document that asks potential suppliers or vendors to detail their background and experience providing a specific good or service.
-In this case, the buyer is only concerned about the vendor’s skills and experience.
-Therefore, the response is not a bid.
-Often, this response is called a statement of qualifications or SOQ.
+The RFQ may also be called a statement of qualifications, or SOQ.
+Both documents focus specifically on a vendor’s skills and experience rather than pricing.
+Therefore, the response is not typically considered a bid.

 What is a request for quote or quotation?